siwachs/FocusTime/README.md

 # Focus Time
-A react native app to trach how mush time take on a task and keep track of all completed and skipped task.
+A react native app to track how much time take on a task and keep track of all completed and skipped task.